 Why is this quoting strategy a BFE if dealers are sufficiently patient?
-First, irrespective of a dealer's belief about the true \tilde{W} and irrespective of the past history, how the market measure is updated leads each dealer to expect equilibrium quotes to move relatively rapidly toward those that prevail during the exploiting phase, corresponding to the true state.
-Therefore, each dealer expects future profits to be strictly positive irrespective of his current beliefs and the past history.
+First, regardless of a dealer's belief about the true \tilde{W} and of the past history, how the market measure is updated leads each dealer to expect equilibrium quotes to move relatively rapidly toward those that prevail during the exploiting phase, corresponding to the true state.
+Therefore, each dealer expects future profits to be strictly positive whatever his current beliefs and past history.
 To prevent dealers from deviating, we specify continuation strategies after a deviation such that the deviating dealer is punished while other dealers are rewarded.3

-In the second part of the paper, we generalize the trading protocol and the nature of uncertainty.
+In the the paper, we also generalize the trading protocol and the nature of uncertainty.
 Our general model embeds different trading mechanisms, including quote-driven markets and limit-order markets.
 Furthermore, it embeds situations in which dealers face uncertainty over both the fundamental value of the asset and the composition of the population of traders.
 We show that similar necessary and sufficient conditions apply for a strategy profile to form a BFE in this more general model.

+1.1.
 Applications and empirical implications

 Under what market structures are these equilibria plausible?
 Very little is required for a market microstructure economy to admit at least one BFE.
 First, there must be room for trade across traders to avoid the no-trade theorem, a condition present in all market microstructure models.
 Second, the discount rate between two trading rounds must be small, which is a condition naturally satisfied by market microstructure economies in which, depending on the type of asset, the trading frequency is between days and milliseconds.
-Third, there must be a finite number of long-lived dealers.
+Third, the number of long-lived dealers must be finite.

-Thus, from a theoretical perspective, virtually all market microstructure economies that have long-lived and short-lived market participants admit a BFE.
-However, in these equilibria, dealers share the surplus coming from intermediation of traders' demand.
-Hence, in practice, these equilibria are more plausible in those markets in which a small number of dealers intermediate the largest fraction of trades.
-Whereas this was formerly the case in the NASDAQ (Ellis, Michaely, and O'Hara (2002)), which indeed displayed anti-competitive practices (Christie, Harris, and Schultz (1994), Christie and Schultz (1994), Weston (2000)), the structure of this market has changed over time as dealers faced more direct competition from traders' limit orders.
-By contrast, in markets for corporate bonds, municipal bonds, off-the-run Treasuries, and credit default swaps, a small number of dealers make 90% of the market.4 5 Atkeson, Eisfeldt and Weill (2013) theoretically demonstrate how in OTC markets few banks endogenously emerge as dealers and trade mainly to provide intermediation services.
+Thus, from a theoretical perspective, virtually all market microstructure economies that have long-lived and shortlived market participants admit a BFE.
+In these equilibria, dealers share the surplus coming from intermediation of traders' demand.
+In practice, these equilibria are more plausible in those markets in which a small number of dealers intermediate the largest fraction of trades.
+Whereas this was formerly the case in the NASDAQ (Ellis, Michaely, and O'Hara, 2002), which displayed anti-competitive practices (Christie and Schultz, 1994; Christie, Harris, and Schultz, 1994; Weston, 2000), the structure of this market has changed as dealers faced more direct competition from traders' limit orders.
+By contrast, in markets for corporate bonds, municipal bonds, off-the-run Treasuries, and credit default swaps, a small number of dealers make up 90% of the market.4 Atkeson, Eisfeldt and Weill (2013) demonstrate theoretically how in over-the-counter markets few banks endogenously emerge as dealers and trade mainly to provide intermediation services.